coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 The frequency partitioning ensures that the background frequency of the tokens received by a busyword processor are appoximately equal.

-The hashes from each 3pk are used to index into three corresponding arrays of counters of size C, the same as the range for the hashes.
+The hashes from each 3pk are used to index into three corresponding arrays of counters of size C, the same size as the range for the hashes.
 Thus, one counter in each of the three arrays gets bumped for each incoming 3pk.

 The math is quite simple.
-Because the 3pk values are pseudo random, if every word had the same probability, the counts would have a Gaussian distribution.
+Because the 3pk values are pseudo random, if every word had the same probability, the counts would have an approximately Gaussian distribution.

 However, we are assuming that some of the words assigned to a given frequency class are anomalously busy (after all, that is the point of the exercise.)
 Therefore, some of the counters will have exceptionally high counts.
 For instance, if you have 10,000 Tweets in a batch, with an average of 10 tokens in each Tweet text, that's 100,000 tokens spread over, say, 24 busyword processors.
 This means each processor would get about 4,166 tokens, and the counter values would average about 4.166 when the signal 3pk is detected (We use {-1, -1, -1} for the signal 3pk.)
 When the signal is received, the processor suspends reading the queue and processes the batch.